 - 1/4 cup grated Parmesan cheese

 - 1 cup shredded part-skim mozzarella cheese, divided

 - Preheat oven to 350°.
 Make a 2-in.-wide V-shaped cut in the center of each bun to within 1 inch of bottom.
 Remove cut portion and save for another use.
 Place buns on an ungreased baking sheet.

-- In a large skillet, cook beef over medium heat 6-8 minutes or until no longer pink, breaking into crumbles; drain.
+- In a large skillet, cook beef over medium heat until no longer pink, breaking into crumbles, 6-8 minutes; drain.
 Stir in spaghetti sauce, garlic powder and Italian seasoning; heat through.

 - Meanwhile, in a small bowl, mix ricotta cheese, Parmesan cheese and half of the cheddar and mozzarella cheeses.
 Spoon meat sauce into buns; top with ricotta mixture.
 Cover loosely with foil.

 - Bake 20 minutes.
-Sprinkle tops with remaining cheddar and mozzarella cheeses; bake, uncovered, 3-5 minutes or until cheese is melted.
+Sprinkle tops with remaining cheddar and mozzarella cheeses; bake, uncovered, until cheese is melted, 3-5 minutes.

 Nutrition Facts1 sandwich: 650 calories, 24g fat (11g saturated fat), 69mg cholesterol, 1170mg sodium, 74g carbohydrate (9g sugars, 4g fiber), 33g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 Delicious!
 Good even cold the next day